mwittig/pimatic-filter/README.md

     }
 ```

-### Simple Moving Average
+### Simple Rate of Change

-The Simple Moving Average provides the relative rate of value change per minute.
-It calculates the difference of two
+The Simple Rate of Change filter provides the relative rate of value change per minute.
+It calculates the difference of
-attribute value updates and divides it by the time difference of the updates.
+two attribute value updates and divides it by the time difference of the updates.
 The rate scale can be changed
 from "minute" to "millisecond", "second" or "hour" by setting the "timeBase" property (see example below).
 Generally,
 it can be used to detect an unusual value change.
 An example use case for the Simple Moving Average is a humidity
 sensor in the bathroom where the rate of value change is used to detect if someone is taking a shower or the